loopandlearn/news/docs/edition/2026-01-23.md

 ## OS-AID in the Literature:

 Fully closed‑loop systems: can people with type 1 diabetes just do it?
-Insights from open‑source systems Rayhan Lal  · Katarina Braune  · Dana M. Lewis  · Lenka Petruzelkova  · Martin de Bock  · Sufyan Hussain
+Insights from open‑source systems by Rayhan Lal, Katarina Braune, Dana M. Lewis, Lenka Petruzelkova, Martin de Bock, and Sufyan Hussain.

 This [review article](https://link.springer.com/article/10.1007/s00125-025-06644-8) was just published in Diabetologia and includes mention of Trio.
 Please have a read and then take a moment and send it to your endo provider!